selimslab/logos/readme.md

 It is 32 bit and the assembly core is written for x86.

-It is developed in 16 steps.
-Heavily commented yet you may need to make a few google searches to better understand.
+It is developed in 16 steps and heavily commented.

 ## Setup